Rayagada Autonomous College, Rayagada: History

-The college was affiliated to Utkal University till the inception of Berhampur University.
+The college was affiliated to Utkal University till the inception of Berhampur University and then was affiliated to Vikram Dev University from 1st June 2023 upon its takeover of jurisdiction of colleges over Rayagada district alongwith nearby Koraput, Nabarangpur and Malkangiri districts.

 in 2007 the college attained autonomous status conferred upon it by the University Grants Commission.
 The college was accredited at Grade ‘B’ to the National Assessment And Accreditation Council (NAAC) in 2006.